niemtec/mind-graph/atoms/time.md

 ## Reversing time
 The question of whether time is reversible is one of the biggest unresolved questions in science, one explanation is that the natural world follows the [[laws of thermodynamics]].

-The second law of thermodynamics states that within a closed system, the entropy of the system remains constant or increases.
-If the universe is considered to be a closed system, its entropy (degree of disorder) can never decrease.
+[[laws of thermodynamics#^3d22ca|The second law of thermodynamics]] states that within a closed system, the entropy of the system remains constant or increases.
+If the universe is considered to be a closed system, its [[Entropy|entropy]] (degree of disorder) can never decrease.
 In other words, the universe cannot return to exactly the same state in which it was at an earlier point.
 Time cannot move backward.